Archive for the 'Ubuntu' Category

 There are lots of different ways to do this on Ubuntu.

-You might want to use VMware, Xen, KVM, Iguest, rhyp, UML, qemu, OpenVZ, … catch my drift? ;) Read the rest of this entry »
+You might want to use VMware, Xen, KVM, Iguest, rhyp, UML, qemu, OpenVZ, … catch my drift? 😉 Continue reading Running a virtual machine on Ubuntu 9.04

 How many times did you pay for an unused OS?